kaigegao/CSE534-FinalProject/README.md

 ## Note:
 In the config file, there are many parameters can be changed.
 If you want to train all datasets about 15 persons, use scripts/run_all_mpiigaze_lenet.sh.
+For the Demo Video, because I only want this to be a demo, so I just let it trains for one epoch.